Lamer87/Space_Engineers_DLC_unlocker/README.md

 ### ❗ The old .sbc file method no longer works, a different modification is now required ❗
 ### 🔗 Check [this discussion](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/37) for more info

+I'm working on a dos batch file (.cmd) to automate the process in case an update breaks the unlocker
+and another one to restore all to default :)

 ---
 >[💾 Click HERE to download](https://mega.nz/file/TVRHWBKI#c26LrGLC9ECuTsPd2LuJsOrw9PVBIa0rmnYP8C7B0eA) (it's a zip file from Mega)<!-- , or click the green **`Code`** button then **`Download ZIP`** -->